Project-MONAI/MONAIBootcamp2020/README.md

 Most of the notebooks in this repository would benefit _considerably_ from having **GPU support** enabled.
 Therefore, it is  _recommended_ to run notebooks on Google Colab.
 Instructions to replicate the Python environment on your local machines are also provided (See [Install Local Environment](#local))

+You can find a video playlist with recordings for each session on the MONAI Youtube Channel at https://www.youtube.com/channel/UCdQ8V2UrWvt9xplZFnHyEGg/.

 ## Run on Google Colab (Recommended)

 Notebooks can be accessed in Colab by using the links below: